With an impressive range of sports facilities, Winston-Salem is a must-see destination of the south.

 BB&T Sports Park

-Sports: Lacrosse, soccer, running, Ultimate
+Sports: Lacrosse, soccer, field hockey, Ultimate

-JDL Fast Track Indoor Track Facility
+JDL Fast Track (Indoor)

-Sports: Crossfit, track
+Sports: Crossfit, indoor track & field

 Benton Convention Center

-Sports: Cheer/dance, fencing, martial arts
+Sports: Gymnastics, cheer/dance, fencing, martial arts

 Wake Forest Tennis Complex

 This complex opened in the summer of 2011 and is one of the finest facilities in college tennis.
 The home of the Wake Forest men’s and women’s tennis teams along with the ATP’s Winston-Salem Open, this state-of-the-art venue features 13 Deco-Turf II courts, the same court that is used at the U.S. Open.
 The six courts used for varsity matches are divided into two banks of three that are arranged in a V-shape, allowing for ideal spectator viewing.
-The outdoor facility is conveniently located next to the Wake Forest Indoor Tennis Center, which houses eight indoor courts.

 Opened in 2010, BB&T Ballpark is host to the Winston-Salem Dash, a Class-A advanced minor league affiliate of the Chicago White Sox.
 This downtown ballpark features 5,500 stadium-style seats, 16 luxury suites on the Club Level, three concession stands, state-of-the-art LED scoreboard with video and animation capabilities, and a 200-foot LED outfield wall scoreboard with video and animation capabilities.
 It also has one of the best skyline views in the city.